NVIDIA/aistore/docker/dev/README.md

 GOPATH environment variable must be defined before starting cluster deployment.
 Docker attaches $GOPATH/src directory to a container, so the container at start builds new binaries from the current sources.

-For the *i*th cluster, AIStore creates three networks: dfc${i}\_public, dfc${i}\_internal\_control, and dfc${i}\_internal\_data.
+For the *i*th cluster, AIStore creates three networks: ais${i}\_public, ais${i}\_internal\_control, and ais${i}\_internal\_data.
 The latter two are used only if the cluster is deployed with multiple networks (-m argument must be passed to the deploy script).
 It is expected that only AIStore cluster *i* is attached to each these networks.
 In a multi-cluster configuration, proxy containers of one cluster are connected to the docker public networks of other clusters to allow for multi-tiering and replication.
 In multi-cluster configuration, target containers of one cluster are connected to the docker public and replication networks of other clusters to allow for multi-tiering and replication.

 ## Deploying a Cluster

 Run `./deploy_docker.sh` without arguments if you want to deploy a cluster in interactive mode.
-The script will ask you for a number of configuration parameters and deploy dfc accordingly:
+The script will ask you for a number of configuration parameters and deploy ais accordingly:

 ```
 ./deploy_docker.sh
 ```

 Be sure that the aws credentials and configuration files are located outside of the script directory.
-The script copies AWS credentials and configuration from the provided location to `/tmp/docker_dfc/aws.env` and passes this file to each container.
+The script copies AWS credentials and configuration from the provided location to `/tmp/docker_ais/aws.env` and passes this file to each container.

 To deploy a cluster in 'silent' mode use the following options (if any of them are not set, then the script switches to interactive mode and asks for the missing configuration parameters):